 Turnover by sales regions

-Liebherr is cautiously optimistic about the year ahead and anticipates a slight increase in sales in the Tower Cranes product segment.
+Despite difficult market conditions, Liebherr is cautiously optimistic about the 2023 business year and expects a slight increase in turnover for tower cranes.